ansible-collections/community.clickhouse/README.md

 The process of decision making in this collection is based on discussing and finding consensus among participants.

-Every voice is important and every idea is valuable here.
-If you have something on your mind, create an issue or dedicated GitHub discussion and let's discuss it!

 ## Releases Support Timeline

 TBD